GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-multiple/README.md

-# Switching displaying different side panels example
+# Multiple side panels example

 You can use [`sidepanel.getOptions()`](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-getOptions) to retrieve the current side panel and switch between side panels.
 This example sets a welcome side panel when the extension is first installed, then when the user navigates to a different tab, it replaces it with the main side panel.